polobo/boxcutter-ubuntu/README.md

 The variable `PACKER` can be used to set the path to the packer binary.
 The default is `packer`.

-The variable `ISO_PATH` can be used to set the path to a directory with OS install images.
-This override is commonly used to speed up Packer builds by pointing at pre-downloaded ISOs instead of using the default download Internet URLs.

 The variables `SSH_USERNAME` and `SSH_PASSWORD` can be used to change the default name & password from the default `vagrant`/`vagrant` respectively.